Personal rapid transit

-Personal Rapid Transit (PRT), also referred to as podcars or guided/railed taxis, is a public transport mode featuring small low-capacity automated vehicles operating on a network of specially built guideways.
+Personal rapid transit (PRT), also referred to as podcars or guided/railed taxis, is a public transport mode featuring a network of specially built guideways on which ride small automated vehicles that carry few (generally less than 6) passengers per vehicle.
 PRT is a type of automated guideway transit (AGT), a class of system which also includes larger vehicles all the way to small subway systems.
 In terms of routing, it tends towards personal public transport systems.

 PRT vehicles are sized for individual or small group travel, typically carrying no more than three to six passengers per vehicle.
 Guideways are arranged in a network topology, with all stations located on sidings, and with frequent merge/diverge points.
 This allows for nonstop, point-to-point travel, bypassing all intermediate stations.
 The point-to-point service has been compared to a taxi or a horizontal lift (elevator).

 Numerous PRT systems have been proposed but most have not been implemented.
 As of November 2016, only a handful of PRT systems are operational: Morgantown Personal Rapid Transit (the oldest and most extensive), in Morgantown, West Virginia, has been in continuous operation since 1975.
 Since 2010 a 10-vehicle 2getthere system has operated at Masdar City, UAE, and since 2011 a 21-vehicle Ultra PRT system has run at London Heathrow Airport.
 A 40-vehicle Vectus system with in-line stations officially opened in Suncheon, South Korea, in April 2014.
 A PRT system connecting the terminals and parking has been built at the new Chengdu Tianfu International Airport, which opened in 2021.